opencrvs/infrastructure/README.md

     ```bash
     git clone git@github.com:<your-github-account>/<your-repository>.git
     ```
 4. Clone the Infrastructure repository:
     ```bash
     git clone git@github.com:opencrvs/infrastructure.git
     ```
+    **NOTE:** This step is optional, tilt should be able to checkout infrastructure directory
 5. Change directory to country config (your own) repository:

     For county config use: